frankpintosr/zram/README.md

 # zram

-This script will enable zram at boot
+Thank you to https://github.com/ric96/zram for the process and original scripts.
+I made some changes to the scripts and added some additional instructions.
+Follow this process to enable zram at boot and set 1.5GB for the swap file.

 Download the script and it will be saved to /usr/bin/zram.sh
 ```